Spider-Man: Far From Home: Pre-production

 At the end of August 2017, as the film was entering pre-production, Chris McKenna and Erik Sommers were in final negotiations to return from Homecoming to write the sequel.
-In early October, Jacob Batalon confirmed he would reprise his role of Ned in the sequel.
+In early October, Jacob Batalon confirmed he would reprise his role of Ned Leeds in the sequel.
 Feige confirmed that Watts was returning to direct the sequel in December.
-By February 2018, Zendaya was slated to return for the film, reprising her role as MJ.
+By February 2018, Zendaya was slated to return for the film, reprising her role as Michelle "MJ" Jones-Watson.
 Location scouting for the film began at the end of the month, as did the pre-visualisation process for the creative team to begin planning action sequences and visual effects for the film.
 By late April, Feige stated that filming was scheduled to begin in early July 2018, and would primarily occur in London.
 This was a change from the first film, which was mostly produced in Atlanta.
 Feige explained that one of the reasons behind this change in location was because a majority of the sequel would be spent around the world, outside New York City.

-A month later, Jake Gyllenhaal entered negotiations to play Mysterio, while Tomei and Michael Keaton were confirmed to reprise their respective roles of May and Adrian Toomes / Vulture; Gyllenhaal's casting was confirmed a month later, but Watts later stated that Keaton and Laura Harrier would not be appearing in the sequel.
+A month later, Jake Gyllenhaal entered negotiations to play Quentin Beck / Mysterio, while Tomei and Michael Keaton were confirmed to reprise their respective roles of May and Adrian Toomes / Vulture; Gyllenhaal's casting was confirmed a month later, but Watts later stated that Keaton and Laura Harrier, who played Toomes' daughter Liz in Homecoming, would not be appearing in the sequel.
 Also in May, McKenna and Sommers were also confirmed as the film's screenwriters.
 They began working on the film from a set of notes that Marvel had put together based on different influences and story ideas.
 This included the directive that the film would be releasing shortly after Endgame and would need to deal with the death of Stark due to the relationship between that character and Spider-Man that previous films had established.
-The film also needed to deal with the aftereffects of "the Blip", the five-year period between Infinity War and Endgame where half of all life disappeared.
+The film also needed to deal with the aftereffects of "The Blip", the five-year period between Infinity War and Endgame where half of all life disappeared.
 Mysterio was chosen to be the film's villain because he is one of Spider-Man's iconic villains that had yet to be featured in a film, and because his history of deception in the comics lent itself to a character who could take advantage of a Spider-Man that is mourning the death of Stark.
 This also allowed the writers to explore relevant modern themes such as fake news.
 Mysterio's plan went through several iterations, including an early suggestion that he could be an alien Skrull in disguise.